allenai/fm-cheatsheet/content/english/foundation-model-resources/model-training-educational-resources/index.md

 highlight: true
 section_id: 4.4
 image: model-training-educational-resources.png
 details: "Training models at any scale can be quite daunting to newer practitioners.
-Here, we include several educational resources that may be useful in learning about the considerations required for successfully and effectively training or fine-tuning foundation models."
+The following educational resources may be useful in learning about the considerations required for successfully and effectively training or fine-tuning foundation models."
 ---